Medical Internships in Ghana

 You will be staying in a shared volunteer house, where you will get to meet and mix with other volunteers.
 Located in a pleasant suburb of Accra, the house is basic but comfortable, and can accommodate up to 40 people.
 Rooms are single sex dorm share basis with between 2-10 people per room.
-All rooms have fans and there is staff on site 24/7.
-The communal living room is a great social space, which has satellite TV and table tennis.
+All rooms have fans, there is staff on site 24/7 and the communal living room is a great social spaces.
 The house does not have wifi, but local sim cards with data packages can be also be bought very cheaply locally (for around 15p for a SIM card and 90p for a GB of data) and there are local internet cafes that can also be used.

 There is also an outside space with seating where you can soak up the year-round sunshine!
 It’s the ideal environment to easily make new friends and have fun during your downtime, and there are plenty of opportunities for group outings and planned trips too.

 There are shops, bars and restaurants near the house so you can buy tasty snacks and relax with a drink in the sun.
 Street vendors sell fruit on the roadside, and you'll interact with local people going about their daily lives.

 You are responsible for your own transport to and from your placement, and there is easy access to several modes of transport.
 Staff will advise you on the best methods of travel.
 The main centre for this programme is a 20-40 minute taxi ride from the volunteer accommodation.